-3 Results And Discussion
+C. Results And Discussion

-The Impact of Cancel Culture on Individuals and Groups
+1. The Impact of Cancel Culture on Individuals and Groups

-New media is a platform that allows people to connect with each other with technology and the internet, where humans are free to communicate, and transform.
-Flew defines new media as those forms that combine the three Cs: computing and information technology, communication network digitized media and information content (Junaedi, 2011: 53).
+New media is a platform that keeps people connected to each other with technology and the Internet, where humans are free to communicate, and transform.
+Flew defines new media as as those forms that combine the three Cs: computing and information technology, communication network digitised media and information content.
+(Junaedi, 2011: 53)

 The virtual world is currently crowded with discourse about cancel culture.
 This cancel culture discourse talks about human life in the virtual era where generally to eliminate one's influence because of words, behaviors, works, and actions that are not in accordance with societal norms.
-Usually, cancel culture is given to public figures who are involved in scandals against their works, words, deeds that are contrary to the culture of the community and then considered to hurt the feelings of their citizens because they are controversial so they tend to be disliked by the public.
+Usually, cancel culture is given to public figures who are involved in scandals against their works, words, deeds that are contrary to the culture of society and then considered to hurt the feelings of their citizens because they are controversial so they tend to be disliked by the public.

-Based on data in September 2020 where the Pew Research Center conducted a survey with several Americans about their views on cancel culture.
-The survey revealed that there are divided views on the meaning of cancel culture.
-About 49% of those familiar with the term say that "cancel culture means one's actions to hold others accountable".
-While 14% of adults who frequently hear the term say that "cancel culture is censorship, restriction of free speech, or erasure of history".
-And 12% of Americans say that "cancel culture characterizes vicious attacks used to harm others."
+Based on data in September 2020 where Pew Research Center surveyed several Americans about their views on cancel culture.
+The survey revealed that there was a divided view of the meaning of the cancel culture.
+About 49% of those familiar with the term said that "cancel culture means one's actions to hold others accountable".
+While 14% of adults who often hear the term say that "cancel culture constitutes censorship, restriction of free speech, or erasure of history".
+And 12% of Americans say that "cancel culture characterizes vicious attacks used to harm others".
 It was further revealed that.
 "Cancel Culture is a movement to remove celebrity status or esteem from person, place, or thing based on offensive behavior or transgression".
-In addition, cancel culture means, "a method of withdrawing support for public figures or companies.
-It can also a form of online shaming on social media platforms" (Vogels & Anderson, 2020)
+On the other hand, cancel culture mean "a method of withdrawing support for public figures or companies.
+It can also a form of online shaming on social media platforms"(Vogels &; Anderson, 2020)

-While in Cambridge Dictionary defines "cancel culture is a way behaving in a society or group, especially on social media, in which it is common to completely reject and stop supporting someone because they have said or done something that offends you" (Dictionary, 2022).
+The Cambridge Dictionary defines, "cancel culture is a way behaving in a society or group, especially on social media, in which it is common to completely reject and stop supporting someone because they have said or done something that offends you (Dictionary, 2022).

-If simplified that cancel culture also means the rejection of individuals through online complaints that result in exclusion and shaming of people.
-Cancel culture is basically similar to boycotts, where public figures or people who have influence can be canceled or rejected because they are considered no longer in line with the wishes of public psychology.
-This cancel culture can be echoed through virtual media, Facebook, twitter, Instagram, WhatsApp, YouTube and other new media.
-This happened a lot to a public figure who was suddenly canceled by the public through the media, because it was considered to issue controversial statements and hurt the hearts of the public (Wong, 2020: 74).
+If simplified that cancel culture It also means the rejection of individuals through complaints Online which results in ostracism and humiliation of people.
+Cancel culture It is basically similar to a boycott, where a public figure or person who has influence can be in cancel or rejected because it is considered no longer in line with the wishes of public psychology.
+Cancel culture This can be echoed through virtual media, Facebook, twitter, Instagram, WhatsApp, YouTube and other new media.
+This happens a lot to a public figure who is suddenly in cancel by the public through the media, because it is considered to issue controversial statements and hurt the hearts of the public (Wong, 2020: 74).

-So where did the term cancel culture come from?
-When viewed from The Private Therapy Clinic that cancel culture is basically a change from the word boycott which then the term cancel culture became trending when in 2017 there was a sexual harassment case committed by Harvei Weisnstein which then exploded, it turned out that there were a lot of public figures involved in sexual harassment scandals known to the public.
+So where does the term come from cancel culture This appears.
+When viewed from The Private Therapy Clinic that cancel culture This is basically a change from the word boycott which was then the term cancel culture This became a trend when in 2017 there was a sexual harassment case committed by Harvei Weisnstein which then exploded, it turned out that there were so many public figures involved in sexual harassment scandals known to the public.
 These scandals were exposed, then the public refused him to appear in public such as on television, cancellation of advertisements, and even cancellation of employment contracts which certainly deprived him of access to work for a public figure and personal access (Nasrullah, 2012: 35-37).